nh-server/switch-guide/docs/faq.md

     `kip` files are placed in the `atmosphere/kips` folder on your SD card and provide additional services.

-!!! danger ""
+!!! danger "Homebrew risks"
     *Be careful with launching downloaded homebrew!
 If you don't know the source, it's best not to launch it.*

-    *Homebrew can modify your entire system.
-While Atmosphere contains basic protections against permanent bricks, these can be circumvented by a skilled enough hacker!*
+    *Homebrew can potentially damage your system!
+Atmosphere provides protections against common bricking methods, but these are not guaranteed to always work!*